ezetap/android-payments-sdk/README.md

 # android-payments-sdk
 Ezetap payments SDK can be integrated in both Android native and hybrid applications.
 Integrating the SDK will allow you to access Ezetap services in your application.
-SDK is available in
+SDK is available in `aar` format.
-`jar` and `aar` formats.
-We recommend using `aar`, as you can get started right away!

 ## How to include payments-sdk in your android application
-#### If you choose `.aar`:
 * Copy the `aar` file, available in the latest version in <a href=https://github.com/ezetap/android-payments-sdk/tree/master/release>release</a> folder, into `libs` folder under your project directory.

 * Add the below line in dependencies of your `build.gradle` file in your application.